MichaelTen/gpt-pushover/README.md

 edit the script.

+press control+6 ... high light it all... then control+k to remove everything there.. .then replace the script.

 Press CTRL+X, then Y, and then ENTER to save the file and exit the editor.

 ### 3.